wwcodeportland/networking-nights/event-to-do.md

 ###2-3 Months Before Event
 - Finalize date and venue
+- Check out venue
 - Get at least two people from the hosting company to confirm date/involvement
 - Schedule call with hosting company to answer any of their questions about the event
 - Post "Save the Date" to Meetup page

 ##1 Month Before Event
+- Check in with organizers.
+- Offer help/advise to speakers.
+If moderator of panel, schedule a lunch with all panelists.

 ##2 Weeks Before Event
 - Speakers finalized and announced on meetup page